astrawnuts/docs_v2/docs/2021-10-13-what-software-do-you-use-📦.md

 ---
 Here is a list of free software that you may find useful in doing your taxes, or preforming other tasks.

-All software listed below works on Windows, Mac OSX, Linux (may need W.I.N.E or PlayOnLinux), Android, iOS
+All software listed below works on Windows, macOS, Linux (may need W.I.N.E or PlayOnLinux), Android, iOS

 | Program    |  Description   |   Link  |
 | --- | --- | --- |